jinritv/Streamer-match-makers/README.md

 4. Run recreate_database.js as instructed in admin/README.md

 ## Verify Node server is working

-Open Command Prompt and `cd` to the location of this project.
-First we must install the required packages.
-In this folder, run the command

-`npm install`

-And it should install the required packages we need (which are defined in the package.json file).

 To start the server, run the command `npm start`